-The 2009 Interagency Herd Management Area and Territory Plan, or subsequent plans, provides operational decisions and direction for management of the Pryor Mountain wild horses and range.
+The 2009 Interagency Herd Management Area and Territory Plan (U.S. Department of the Interior et al. 2009), or subsequent plans, provides operational decisions and direction for management of the Pryor Mountain wild horses and range.
 Potential management approaches that could be used to trend toward desired conditions for the Pryor Mountain wild horse territory include:

-Maintenance of the north boundary buck and rail fence is important to keep wild horses within their designated lands, pursuant to the 1971 Wild and Free-Roaming Horses and Burros Act, and prevent wild horse access into the Lost Water Canyon Research Natural Area and Lost Water Canyon recommended wilderness.
+• Maintenance of the north boundary buck and rail fence is important to keep wild horses within their designated lands, pursuant to the 1971 Wild and Free-Roaming Horses and Burros Act, and prevent wild horse access into the Lost Water Canyon Research Natural Area and Lost Water Canyon recommended wilderness.

 - Burnt Timber Road #2849 and the two long-term rangeland study exclosures are important to retain for wild horse management.
 The historic horse trap adjacent to the Burnt Timber Road is important to retain for cultural/historical purposes. - Drone use can be allowed for administrative purposes or in approved research projects.
-If recreational or commercial drone use harasses wild horses, consider issuing a citation under 36 CFR 261.23(b) which prohibits harassment or inhumane treatment of wild horses. - Refer to the following sources for further information regarding the Pryor Mountain Wild Horse Range: (Hall 1972, Jack 1984, Jaynes 1992, Peterson 1999, Heidel 2001, Ricketts 2004, Schoenecker 2004, Sneed and Winterowd 2006, U.S. Department of Interior et al. 2008;2009).
+If recreational or commercial drone use harasses wild horses, consider issuing a citation under 36 CFR 261.23(b) which prohibits harassment or inhumane treatment of wild horses. - Refer to the following sources for further information regarding the Pryor Mountain Wild Horse Range: (Hall 1972, U.S. Department of the Interior 1984;1992, Peterson 1999, Heidel 2001, Ricketts 2004, Schoenecker 2004, Sneed and Winterowd 2006, U.S. Department of the Interior et al. 2008;2009).